dotnet-architecture/eShopOnUWP/README.md

 # Introduction
 This repo contains a UWP sample application for Windows 10 Fall Creators Update.
-It is focused on Line of Business Scenarios, showing how to use the latest Windows capabilities in Desktop applications.
+It is focused on Line of Business scenarios, showing how to use the latest Windows capabilities in Desktop applications.

-Some of the features showed in the application are:
+Some of the features showcased by this application include:

-- MVVM Design Pattern created with [Windows Template Studio](http://aka.ms/wts)
+- The MVVM Design Pattern
 - Use of [Fluent Design System](https://fluent.microsoft.com)
 - Ink Capabilities
-- Windows Hellow
+- Windows Hello
 - Cortana
 - Telerik controls